 Is WIC included in SNAP?

-The WIC food packages provide supplemental foods designed to meet the special nutritional needs of low-income pregnant, breastfeeding, non-breastfeeding postpartum women, and infants and children up to five years of age who are at nutritional risk.
-As WIC is a supplemental benefit, and a patient has to have a child or children under the age of 5, it is not included with the SNAP benefits.
+The (Women, Infants and Children) WIC program provides supplemental food assistance designed to meet the special nutritional needs of pregnant, breastfeeding, non-breastfeeding postpartum women, and infants and children up to five years of age who are at nutritional risk.
+WIC is a supplemental benefit, which means the patient must have a child or children under the age of 5.
+It is not included with the SNAP benefits.

-It is possible to have both SNAP and WIC, but a female patient can only apply for WIC if she is pregnant, and a male or female patient needs to have a qualifying child or children.
+It is possible to have both SNAP and WIC, but a client can only apply for WIC if they are pregnant and/or have a qualifying child or children.

 If you could benefit from SNAP or would like to find out more, contact ACCESS to schedule an appointment at one of our community health centers in the Chicago area.